Abdul-Malik28/Abdul-Malik28/README.md

 ## Hi there, I'm Abdul Malik 👋

 🎓 I’m an undergraduate student pursuing a BSc (Hons) in Software Engineering, passionate about web development and crafting impactful digital experiences.
-I have a strong foundation in HTML, CSS, JavaScript, TailwindCSS, Bootstrap and I'm continually enhancing my skills with tools like Git and GitHub.
+I have a strong foundation in HTML, CSS, JavaScript, TypeScript, TailwindCSS, Bootstrap and I'm continually enhancing my skills with tools like Git and GitHub.

 🌱 Currently exploring Angular, and React to expand my front-end development toolkit.
 I love solving challenges and am driven by the constant learning that comes with the fast-paced world of software development.